erikw/restic-automatic-backup-scheduler/README.md

 ## 2. Configure your B2 account locally

+> **Attention!** Going the manual way requires that most of the following commands are run as root.

 Put these files in `/etc/restic/`:
 * `default.env`: Fill this file out with your B2 bucket settings etc. The reason for putting these in a separate file is that it can be used also for you to simply source, when you want to issue some restic commands.
 For example:
 ```console